pcattori/ocaml-cheatsheet/readme.md

 # ocaml project cheatsheet

-Notes from when I went on [Dillon Mulroy's Twitch stream][dmmulroy] to talk about [getting Started with OCaml][getting-started-with-ocaml].
+Notes from when I went on [Dillon Mulroy's Twitch stream][dmmulroy] to talk about [getting started with OCaml][getting-started-with-ocaml].

 ## project setup